 This Tang Dynasty Buddhist temple boasts 1,500 years of history.
 More than 30 Buddha statues lie within the state-protected complex.

 Li Hongzhang’s Former Residence

 Li Hongzhang, who was born in Hefei in 1823, is known as the first dignitary to advocate an open-door policy for China.
 Li was in charge of both domestic and foreign affairs during the Qing Dynasty.
-His former home on Huaihe Road, built in typical late Qing style, is the largest existing and best preserved residence of a historical figure in Hefei.
+His former home on Huaihe Road, built in typical late Qing style, is a large and well-preserved residence of a historical figure in Hefei.